Who We Are

 Key beneficiaries of widened paths are working class communities who’ve borne the brunt of bridge congestion, unsafe streets and degraded air quality for generations.

+The PA would then align itself with cities like Baltimore, and Los Angeles which will spend $100 million a year over the next 40 years to extend cycling infrastructure to its “transit deserts.”
 Also, San Francisco-Oakland whose expansion of the Bay Bridge provides a critical waterway link where no other option exists.

 A revitalized GWB would draw bike share up to Washington Heights, a grid across Bergen and resuscitate dormant projects like Hudson Valley Greenway through the Bronx and River Road Corridor through Edgewater.